 This collection on the next-to-last Sunday in October is a unique, global effort for the entire Church to provide for the building up of over one thousand local churches in Asia and Africa, the Pacific Islands, and parts of Latin America and Europe.
 Through the work of these churches, and their witness to Christ, the poor receive practical help and experience God’s love and mercy, His hope and peace.

-Diocesan Poverty Relief grants, which are funded by a special annual second collection, support a wide range of local projects and services that alleviate and address poverty in Berks, Carbon, Lehigh, Northampton and Schuylkill counties.
+Diocesan Poverty Relief grants, which are funded by a special annual second collection (third weekend in November), support a wide range of local projects and services that alleviate and address poverty in Berks, Carbon, Lehigh, Northampton and Schuylkill counties.
 “During 2019, contributions to the Poverty Relief Fund collection made it possible to distribute nearly $120,000 to programs and agencies across our Diocese,” said Bishop Alfred Schlert.

 Across the United States, hundreds of religious communities lack financial resources sufficient to meet the retirement and health-care needs of aging members.
 Many elder religious worked for years for small stipends, leaving a large gap in retirement savings.
 Like many Americans, religious communities face the monumental challenge of funding eldercare.
 The fund underwrites financial assistance, consultation, and education that help religious communities meet the immediate and ongoing needs of aging members.